For coding agents

 Example apps

-packages/todo-app is the code from this README assembled into a working app — boards, recent boards, cards, and share links.
-Run it with:
+packages/todo-app is the working version of this README — boards, recent boards, cards, and share links.
+Start with src/schema.ts, src/db.ts, and src/App.tsx.
+Try it live, or run it with:

 pnpm --filter todo-app dev